linuxgamingcentral/competitive-smash-decker/README.md

 `curl -L https://raw.githubusercontent.com/linuxgamingcentral/competitive-smash-decker/main/competitive-smash-decker.sh | sh`

+Mods are downloaded to `~/Applications/`.
 Smash 64 Remix and HDR can be added as non-Steam shortcuts with Steam ROM Manager -- included with EmuDeck.
-Slippi, Project+, and PMEX Remix will need to be manually added to Steam at the moment.
+Slippi and Project+/PMEX Remix will need to be manually added to Steam at the moment.

 ## Things to be Aware of
 While this script tries to make things as simple as possible for the end-user, there are some parts of the script where there will need to be manual intervention.
 As an example, some mods are uploaded in some sketchy places (Mediafire, Google Drive, etc.).
 As a result, it makes downloading these mods through the terminal a bit of a pain.
 Patching your Melee ISO with Animelee or Diet Melee will currently require you to manually download the mod and apply the patch yourself.
 Downloading PMEX Remix will require you to open up the download link in your web browser.
 If I get the developers' permission I might just upload these mods to my own server to make downloading/patching mods a bit easier.